 3. Treatment and services offered

-The PQPTM and mental health services are based on a stepwise treatment model.
-This refers to an approach to the organization of care where people receive treatment with the greatest potential for improvement, at the lowest possible intensity.
-The care provider continuously monitors treatment results and may decide to increase or decrease the intensity of the treatment or to change treatment.
+The PQPTM and mental health services are based on a stepped-care model of service delivery.
+This refers to an approach to the organization of care where people receive the least intrusive, most effective intervention first.
+The care provider monitors treatment results and may decide to increase or decrease the intensity of the treatment or to change treatment.

 Treatments include, for example: